Outbreak: bankruptcies, layoffs, quiet skies and empty rails

 Among the issues disrupting users is “zoombombing,” when people who are not part of a group break into a Zoom meeting to post images or memes.

+According to S&P Global Market Intelligence, which tracked 200 corporations across all economic sectors for its analysis, companies have accessed credit lines for $154.79 billion through March 27.
+The consumer discretionary sector, which includes auto manufacturers, travel and tourism companies and retailers, led the way.

+GM and Ford were the biggest borrowers, each tapping more than $15 billion in credit.

 SEEKING SHELTER: Businesses are being devastated by the outbreak, especially those that were already struggling.
-The number seeking bankruptcy protection is growing.
+The number seeking bankruptcy protection is piling up.

-Dean & Deluca, a delicatessen founded in the 1970s in New York’s SoHo neighborhood, has become the latest, filing for Chapter 11 protection bankruptcy in a U.S. court.
+Dean & Deluca, a delicatessen founded in the 1970s in New York’s SoHo neighborhood, filed for Chapter 11 protection in a U.S. court.

 The chain, which was acquired by Pace Development in Bangkok about six years ago, had been closing stores in recent months as it tried to revitalize the brand.